These areas were set aside for use as parkland in the 1840s and form a significant part of the Domain Parklands.

 The area was cleared of trees in the early years of Victoria’s colonial history.
 After the space was designated as parkland in the 1840s, it was further developed and added to over many years.

-The park contains many large Australian and European trees, shrub beds, annual floral displays and ponds.
-There are also memorials and statuary which reflect the civic functions of Victoria.
+The park contains many large Australian and European trees, shrub beds, annual floral displays and ponds; as well as memorials and statuary which reflect the civic functions of Victoria.

 Things to do